Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 "He is a strong donkey crouching between two burdens."

 A donkey is known as a beast of burden in Scripture.
 Issachar (our service) is positioned between "praise" represented by the ruby just before it and "abiding" represented by Zebulun right after it. (abiding is the next tribe we will study).
 Our Christian service should be centered on the worship of God and resting in Him.
 There is a balance between reverencing Him and resting in Him.

 Issachar's stone was a Topaz.
-Topaz is so soft it can lose its polish if not carefully used.
+Topaz is so soft and can lose its polish if not carefully used.
 Our gifts of service can lose their luster if not used under the direction and counsel of the Holy Spirit and the Word of God.
-We need to remain soft and not abrasive for our service to be effective.
+We must remain soft and not abrasive for our service to be effective.

 Do all things without complaining and disputing, that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world,

 Gems shine when they capture the light and reflect it.
 Our service should reflect God's love toward others.

 Since you have purified your souls in obeying the truth through the Spirit in sincere love of the brethren, love one another fervently with a pure heart.